 Membership Requirements - All Active Members of the Dojo will complete the prevailing membership forms (see Annex 1) and ensure that the information contained in the Dojo's membership records is correct and current.
+Members must also complete the CAF waiver to qualify for CAF insurance covering training accidents.
 The Dojo has no maximum age but applies a minimum age of 8 years for Members.
 Applicants under the age of 16 years require parental authorization to become Members.

 Membership Dues - All Active Members will pay the Dojo's monthly Membership Dues as determined from time to time by the Dojo Leadership Team.
+The preferred mode of payment is via e-transfer to the Dojo's account: okanaganaikido@outlook.com.
+All Active members will also pay the annual membership fees for the CAF and BCAF.
+The Dojo will remit these fees annually to the CAF and BCAF on behalf of Active Members and update their respective membership databases.
 Active Members that incur arrears on Dues in excess of 3 months become Non-Active Members, except as waived by the Leadership Team.